makersacademy/airport_challenge/README.md

 - landing changes plane's status: flying/landed
 - plane removes airport value from its attributes when it takes off
-- plane changes state to flying after it takes off
+- plane changes state to :flying after it takes off
-- plane changes state to not_flyind after it lands
+- plane changes state to :landed after it lands

   - to prevent message ot taking off is flying or landing if it is not flying